Do you need a dose of Kevin Peraza BMX videos in your life?

 There is no shortage of technical, stylish, and burly riding here, with an uprail to decade being the banger.

-Here we have a throwback for you from 2013!
-This is Kevin Peraza’s Mongoose edit at his local indoor skatepark Premises.
+Here’s a throwback from 2013!
+This is Kevin Peraza’s Mongoose edit at his local indoor skatepark, Premises.

 Kevin is so incredibly dialed in here with tricks like a superman cannonball and half cab downside tailwhips.

-If you look closely, you can catch a glimpse of Kevin’s constant smile when he’s riding.
+If you look closely, you can glimpse Kevin’s constant smile when he’s riding.

-He is also using every inch of the skatepark in this one with so many wild transfers and tricks like the toothpick bonk 450 to fakie!
+He also uses every inch of the skatepark in this one with so many wild transfers and tricks like the toothpick bonk 450 to fakie!

 The Ramp is a series where riders use a kicker ramp to film a video.